 Tara shook her head.
 "We already tried that.
 It didn't work."

-"But it's not like we had that big a connection to her," Willow replied sharply.
+"But it's not like we had that big a connection to her," Willow said, her tone defensive.

 "You kept her as a pet for two years, that's not a connection?"
-Faith seemed to think it was the witches' fault that they couldn't find Tara.
+Faith glanced at Giles.

 "Well if you know so much about it, you're welcome to try."